cloudflare/pint/docs/configuration.md

 ## Matching rules to checks

-Most checks, except basic syntax verification, requires some configuration to decide which checks to run against which files and rules.
+Most checks, except basic syntax verification, require some configuration to decide which checks to run against which files and rules.

 Syntax: